Ariel Kalil

 Ariel Kalil (born July 18, 1969) is a behavioral economist and developmental psychologist at the University of Chicago Harris School of Public Policy, currently serving as the director of the Center for Human Potential and Public Policy.
 She studies economic conditions, parenting, and child development.
 She is an expert in using tools from behavioral economics to influence parenting behavior.
 Her work has been featured in The New York Times, Slate, and The Washington Post.
 Along with the Harris School's former dean Susan Mayer, Kalil is the co-director of the Behavioral Insights in Parenting Lab.

 Education

-Kalil received bachelor's degrees from the University of Wisconsin–Madison in 1991, and MA from the University of Colorado Boulder in 1993.
-She then completed her Ph.D. in developmental psychology from the University of Michigan in 1996, followed by a postdoc from at the same institution.
+Kalil received a bachelor's degree from the University of Wisconsin–Madison in 1991, and an MA from the University of Colorado Boulder in 1993.
+She then completed her Ph.D. in developmental psychology from the University of Michigan in 1996, followed by a postdoc at the same institution.

 Career

 Kalil was hired as an assistant professor at the University of Chicago in 1999.
 She was promoted to associate professor (with tenure) in 2004, and full professor in 2009.
 Kalil has also received the following awards: